robincorey/CG_FEP_lipid_tutorial/tutorial.md

 ...
 ```

-•	make sure the first columns (id to massa) are from the itp of your state 0 molecule.
+- make sure the first columns (id to massa) are from the itp of your state 0 molecule.
 The last 3 columns (typeb, chargeb, massb) are for your state 1 molecule.
-o	set state 0 to be the state with most beads – makes things easier
+  - set state 0 to be the state with most beads
-•	If the bead isn’t being perturbed, you don’t need to edit the line – it will copy the info from state 0
+- If the bead isn’t being perturbed, you don’t need to edit the line – it will copy the info from state 0
-•	Keep bonded terms unchanged
+-	Keep bonded terms unchanged unless necessary
-•	Name the molecule something - it can be whatever (as long as there aren’t any existing molecules with that name in Martini)
+- Name the molecule something - it can be whatever (as long as there aren’t any existing molecules with that name in Martini)

-•	then, make a topol.top for your FEP.
+Then, make a topol.top for your FEP.
 Make sure you add #include "youritpname.itp", and have the molecule name reflect the new itp.
-•	make a version of your martini.itp file with Dum atoms if you haven’t got one already, i.e.
+-	make a version of your martini.itp file with Dum atoms if you haven’t got one already, i.e.

-o	add 'Dum 72 0 A 0.0 0.0' to the end of bead types
+add ```Dum 72 0 A 0.0 0.0``` to the end of ``` [ bead types ] ```

-o	add '  Dum   Dum     1       0               0' to the end of self terms
+add ```Dum   Dum     1       0               0``` to the end of ``` [ self terms ] ```

-Equilibrium FEP
+Then either run step 3A or 3B.
+Discuss with me if you're unsure which is better,

-====
+## Step 3A: Equilibrium FEP

-•	make em and md mdps for your FEP.
+- make em and md mdps for your FEP.
 Use the ones you normally use, and add the following code to the bottom:

 For beads with no charges: